EternalWang/CBM/README.md

 * **Change the variable `dataset_dir` in configuration file `./torchFewShot/datasets/tieredImageNet.py` to the correct path to tieredImageNet.**
 * **Change the variable `file` in `save_base_proto.py.py` to the correct path to the train set file of miniImageNet.**

-If you want to test our trained models, please go straight to steps 4.

 ### 2. Train Models
 train baseline++ on miniImageNet for 5-shot